I was a High school and Elementary Coach in Track and Field of Sprinters.

 As the systems upgrade, coaches become more informed about their athletes’ progress.

-A coach who commits to the process over several seasons will create an environment where everything that was done at the track is accounted for during training and life outside of practice.
+A coach who commits to the process over several seasons will create an environment where everything done at the track is accounted for during training and life outside of practice.

-This culture of accountability will lessen the number of injuries, subpar performances, and the gap between potential and actual personal bests.
+This accountability culture will lessen the number of injuries, subpar performances, and the gap between potential and actual personal bests.